Creating a stack»

 Unless you're defining a stack programmatically using our Terraform provider, you will be creating one from the root of your Spacelift account:

-The stack creation process involves four simple steps:
+The stack creation process involves five simple steps:

-In the first step you will need to tell Spacelift where to look for the Terraform code for the stack - a combination of Git repository and one of its existing branches.
+In this step, you will need to tell Spacelift where to look for the Terraform code for the stack - a combination of Git repository and one of its existing branches.
 The branch that you specify set here is what we called a tracked branch.
 By default, anything that you push to this branch will be considered for deployment.
 Anything you push to a different branch will be tested for changes against the current state.

 A few things worth noting:

-At this point you'll probably know whether you want to create a Terraform or a Pulumi stack.
+At this point you'll probably know whether you want to create a Terraform, OpenTofu, Terragrunt, AWS CloudFormation, Pulumi, Ansible or Kubernetes stack.
 Each of the supported vendors has some settings that are specific to it, and the backend configuration step is where you can define them.

-When selecting Terraform, you can choose which version of Terraform to start with - we support Terraform 0.12.0 and above.
+When selecting Terraform, you can choose which version of Terraform to start with - we support Terraform 0.12.0 and above, up to the latest version of MPL Terraform.
 You don't need to dwell on this decision since you can change the version later - Spacelift supports full Terraform version management allowing you to even preview the impact of upgrading to a newer version.